JetBrains/Qodana/topics/qodana-yaml.md

 ## Run custom commands

-<link-summary>Using the bootstrap option of qodana.yaml, %instance% can perform actions before running inspections.</link-summary>
+<link-summary>Using the bootstrap option of qodana.yaml, %instance% can perform actions before running analysis.</link-summary>

-Using the `bootstrap` option of `qodana.yaml`, %instance% can perform actions before running inspections.
+Using the `bootstrap` option of `qodana.yaml`, %instance% can perform actions before running the analysis.

 To install a specific package in the Qodana container using the `apt` tool, add this line to `qodana.yaml`: